RickofManc/fresh-casts/README.md

 The website has been thoroughly tested throughout all pages using the [Wave (Web Accessibility Evaluation Tool)](https://wave.webaim.org/).
 In general all pages performed well with 0 Errors identified.

 A general theme was identified as Alerts where 'Adjacent links go to the same URL.' was noted.
 An example of this is within the 'Sign Up' page where a link is offered within the text to navigate to the 'Sign In' page if you already have an account.
 As the Nav-Menu and Footer offer the same link an Alert was raised.
-Consideration has been given and where deemed workable links have been removed to avoid additional navigation and repetition for keyboard and screen reader users.
+Consideration was given and where deemed necessary, workable links have been removed to avoid additional navigation and repetition for keyboard and screen reader users.

 <p align="center">